Forged in Spirals: The Hidden Language of Celtic War Equipment

-Celtic art, particularly from the Iron Age La Tène period (c.
-450–50 BCE), is defined by a sophisticated and highly abstract aesthetic.
+Celtic art reached its zenith during the Iron Age La Tène period, roughly from 450 to 50 BCE.
+Named after the Swiss site where its distinctive style was first identified, La Tène art is defined by a sophisticated and highly abstract aesthetic.
 Its hallmark is the seamless, flowing line—a continuous curve that bends back on itself, creating intricate loops, spirals, and trumpet shapes.
 These lines rarely come to a sharp stop; instead, they merge into the next motif, creating a sense of endless, rhythmic movement.
 This intentional fluidity reflects a worldview in which boundaries between life and death, the natural and supernatural, were considered permeable and interconnected.

 Spirals and Triskelions